-Out of the top 1000 universities rated by the Shanghai Academic Ranking of World Universities, the Hebrew University consistently ranks in the top 100.
-Its student body numbers 23,000 students from Israel and 85 other countries.
-It is actively engaged in international cooperation for research and teaching.
-It has signed 150 agreements for joint projects with other universities and 25 agreements for student exchanges with 14 countries.
-Its faculty members include young scholars who have returned to Israel from advanced studies at leading institutions of higher education throughout the world.
+The Hebrew University of Jerusalem is consistently ranked as the top university in Israel and among the top 100 worldwide.
+Its student body numbers 23,000 students from Israel and 90 other countries.
+The University is actively engaged in international cooperation for research and teaching, and has signed 300 agreements for joint projects with other universities, and over 90 agreements for student exchanges with 27 countries.

-The Hebrew University has been a leader in bringing about changes in the world community in agriculture, environmental quality and public health.
-Students from developing countries have carried out advanced studies at the Hebrew University and returned to their home countries in order to apply the knowledge they gained and to improve the level of services provided to their compatriots.
+The Hebrew University is a leader in bringing about change in the global community in many fields, including agriculture, environmental quality and public health.
+Students from developing countries carry out advanced studies at the Hebrew University and return to their home countries where they apply the knowledge they gained to improve the lives of their local communities.

-The university also offers 90 courses for the study of 27 languages.
+· 90 courses for the study of some 30 languages

 · An annual enrolment of almost 2000 students from 80 countries at the Rothberg International School

 · In September 2012, the Hebrew University became one of the first institutions to join Coursera, which partners with leading universities to offer free online courses to people everywhere.